CORON PALAWAN TOURIST SPOTS + Travel Guide, Hotels, Resorts

 Banana Island

-A place made to make every lover experience utmost privacy while enjoying the surrounding.
+A place made to make every lover experience the utmost privacy while enjoying the surrounding.
 This is what the site is all about.
 The romantic vibes brought by the prepared nooks in the area would be the best haven for those lovers who would like to spend some time alone.

 Banol Beach ( Coron, Pawalan Tourist Spot )